Jerdph/Cloud-Classifier/README.md

 ##Data Extraction

-Since each 3D object are centered and scaled differently, I normalized the matrices and align them using 3D rotation matrices.
-After the files are the same format, they were featurized using an algorithm built into the model into a feature matrix.
-Featurizing the model solved the issue that each files have different number of vertices by reducing their dimensions and making them the same.
+Since each 3D object files are centered, scaled, and oriented differently, they were normalized and realigned using 3D transformation matrices.
+Afterwards, they were featurized using multiple algorithms into a feature matrix.
+Featurizing the model solved the issue that each file has different number of vertices by reducing their dimensions and matched the number of dimensions of all files.

 ##Modeling

-I decided to use a support vector machine model with an RBF kernel.
+I decided to model using a support vector machine model (SVM) with an RBF kernel.
 The model generated an accuracy of 81% with 5 folds cross validation.

 ##Web App